JRUCSD/cse15l-lab-reports/lab-report-3-week-6.md

-# CSE 15L Lab Report 3: Configuring ssh
+# CSE 15L Lab Report 3: Streamlining `ssh` Configuration
 While ssh keys help to make logging into a remote server quicker, typing out a long username is still cumbersome and prone to typing errors.
 Thankfully, there's a way to shorten the ssh login username by giving it a nickname.
 To do this requires making changes in the `~/.ssh` directory, the same directory where we store the key generated with `keygen`.
 Inside that directory edit the `config` file or create a new one and add these lines:

     Host <nickname>